 What is blockchain?

 Okay [mom], listen carefully.
-Blockchain is a revolutionary technology that allows anyone to exchange value remotely.
+Blockchain is a revolutionary technology that allows anyone to swap value remotely.
 All in a secure way and without any intermediary.
 With the Internet as we know it so far, when you want to send a picture to your friend, you actually send a copy of this picture, the original stays on your device.
 For instance, you couldn’t do it with one dollar because it would mean that the dollar would be duplicated.
 That is why we use intermediaries like banks and PayPal.

 But, blockchain enables a different approach, whether it is money, contracts to sign or information to protect, everything becomes tradable and verifiable in a decentralized person to person system, cutting out the middlemen.
 It means we, people, are put back at the center of the system.
 That’s precisely what blockchain aims to do [mom]: giving power back to people like you and me.

 Thanks to these unique attributes, blockchain technology has many different uses.
 And each use case has its own blockchain with its own rules.
 Think about Carbonara Pasta [mom].
 Although there is an original recipe and mandatory ingredients, everyone has their own way of cooking it.
 As a result, there are countless variations of Carbonara Pasta, all gravitating around the same original idea.
 In a similar way, you have one original Blockchain recipe with endless variations, according to what people want to achieve with it.